raspberrypilearning/quest-seeker/en/step_3.md

 ![desc](images/duplicate-npc.png)

-Right-click on the QuestGiver GameObject you created for the first quest and select 'Duplicate'.
+Right-click on the QuestGiver GameObject you created for the first quest and select **Duplicate**.
 This creates a copy of your QuestGiver GameObject with all the child GameObjects.

-The QuestGiver GameObject will be created in the same position, use the Scene view or Inspector to position it somewhere else.
+The QuestGiver GameObject will be created in the same position, so use the Scene view or Inspector to position it somewhere else.

-Remove the existing 'QuestGiver' script component from the Inspector by clicking on the three dots and selecting 'Remove Component'.
+Remove the existing 'QuestGiver' script component from the Inspector by clicking on the three dots and selecting **Remove Component**.

 --- /collapse ---